 soy market development

 The first full-fat soy flour factory was established in Kabul in 2007.
 Since then we have built 6 more factories with local partners.
 The factories produce full-fat and low-fat soy flour and soy oil in Jalalabad, Parwan, Kapisa, Konduz, Takhar, and Herat.

 Farmers sell their supply to factories in their own provinces and in neighboring provinces as well.

-NEI recently signed a contract with a reputable Afghanistan company to build the first sterilized soy milk factory in Kabul.
+NEI signed a contract with a reputable Afghanistan company and recently built the first sterilized soy milk factory in Kabul.
 The factory will produce 40,000 pouches of soy milk with a 10 month shelf life without refrigeration.
 This is important because many Afghan households lack a refrigerator.
-Beginning in 2016, this nutritious ready-to-drink product can be marketed throughout the country and will help populations in high mountain regions access a high protein food source.
+Beginning in 2017, this nutritious ready-to-drink product can be marketed throughout the country and will help populations in high mountain regions access a high protein food source.

 Soy Market Development